 Symptoms of Cervical Cancer:

 The following symptoms indicate cervical cancer in the early stages.
+However, the symptoms vary in an advanced stage.

 Lower abdominal pain/Pelvic pain